How to Fill out the FAFSA

 Confused?
 Use the FAFSA WHEN?
 Calculator to see during which

-period you can file your FAFSA and what tax return year to use
+date range you can file your FAFSA as well as learn what tax return

 The quickest and most accurate way to file the